phdye/gnu-emacs--exec-sql/README.md

 ## License
 This project is licensed under the terms of the GNU General Public License v3.0 or later.
 See [LICENSE](LICENSE) for the full text.

----
-This project targets compatibility with Python 3.2.5, Cygwin 1.7.29 and Oracle 12c.